ioos/ioos-code-sprint/_resources/2022-04-25-participant-guide.md

 ### A note on bandwidth at the event

 For those attending in-person, at The Pendry, we will be using the wifi network provided by the hotel.
 If you need high bandwidth to download large amounts of data for your project we recommend using cloud services, preload on local machine, or bring usb sticks.
-If you have special circumstances or questions, please post your requirements to the `#code-sprint-2022` Slack channel and we can see how we can accomodate your needs.
+If you have special circumstances or questions, please post your requirements to the `#code-sprint-2022` Slack channel and we can see how we can accommodate your needs.

 ## Feedback